 Flathead Lake Fishing

 For visitors looking for things to do both in and on the water, Flathead Lake offers countless fishing and boating opportunities.
-Visitors interested in fishing will enjoy finding some prime fishing spots off the lake towns of Somers and Big Fork, or by Sportsmans Bridge.
+Visitors interested in fishing in Flathead Lake will enjoy finding some prime fishing spots off the lake towns of Somers and Big Fork, or by Sportsmans Bridge.

 Anglers will appreciate the abundant trout fishing activities offered at Flathead Lake.
 Those interested in excellent trout fishing will have good luck trolling the deep waters of the lake.
 During the spawning season, they can visit the shallow bays of Flathead Lake with excellent results.